faceyspacey/rudy/docs/respond-modules.md

 > Code splitting never requires more work than nesting dynamic imports in your routes map

-> Reducers (state), routes (actions + types) *& components* are injected via dependency injection, w/ dynamic loading happening under the hood
+> Reducers (state), routes (actions + types) *and components* are injected via dependency injection, w/ dynamic loading happening under the hood

 > It's *Respond's* job to insure dependencies (reducers, routes, and components) are where you need them

 > **So all we must do is get Remitano's `routesMap` to look like this, and you get code splitting + SSR for free!**

-> Plus you also make it easy for your team to automatically follow best practices for a wide variety of tasks
+> Plus this also makes it easy for your team to automatically follow best practices for a wide variety of tasks

 ## Respond Framework vs. New React vs. Traditional Redux/Sagas/etc

 Much has been said comparing *Respond Framework* to the new hooks/suspense-based React system, even though Remitano has already committed to a global state store Redux-based system.
-The reason for this is to make your options clear.
+The reason for this is to make your options clear, and provide the biggest picture possible.

 It would be unwise for any serious 2019 application refactoring not to consider what the React team has put forth.
 More specifically, my intention is for the Remitano team to see how *Respond Framework* is far superior to both *New React* plus traditional Redux/Sagas-based systems, so you feel you are in the best of hands choosing this approach.

 The React team has drawn some serious lines by all the work they have put into their *"component everything"* approach.
 Any serious React app refactoring in 2019 should take very seriously the new *status quo* approach in comparison to Redux.
 Essentially the React team--whose leader by the way is the creator of Redux--has made it their goal to rival Redux-based apps with React alone!
 They want React to be all you need.

 Therefore, it's of the utmost importance that the power of the combination of modularity + async pipelines is truly grokked.
-It's a true game changer.
+It's a true game changer for an overly component-obsessed world.

-### Some backstory on me and the creation of Respond Framework:
+## Some backstory on me and the creation of Respond Framework:

 Respond Framework was 80% completed as of last spring 2018.
 After spending almost a year since the launch of Redux-First-Router making *Respond Framework*, I made the executive decision to put all progress on hold, as the future was uncertain given all the yet-to-be-release hooks/suspense capabilities.